Tasmania

 Tasmanian Renewable Hydrogen Action Plan

-Following on from these reports, in March 2020, the Tasmanian Government released the Tasmanian Renewable Hydrogen Action Plan (‘Action Plan’).
+Following on from this report, in March 2020, the Tasmanian Government released the Tasmanian Renewable Hydrogen Action Plan (‘Action Plan’).
 The Vision is that ‘Tasmania will use our existing and expandable renewable energy resources to become a leader in large-scale renewable hydrogen production.
 From 2030 we will be a significant global supplier of renewable hydrogen for export and domestic use.’

 Tas hydrogen report